Azure/aks-engine/docs/kubernetes/windows.md

 This guide will step through everything needed to build your first Kubernetes cluster and deploy a Windows web server on it.
 The steps include:

 - Getting the right tools
-- Completing an ACS-Engine apimodel which describes what you want to deploy
+- Completing an AKS Engine apimodel which describes what you want to deploy
-- Running ACS-Engine to generate Azure Resource Model templates
+- Running AKS Engine to generate Azure Resource Model templates
 - Deploying your first Kubernetes cluster with Windows Server nodes
 - Managing the cluster from your Windows machine
 - Deploying your first app on the cluster

 All of these steps can be done from any OS platform, so some sections are split out by Windows, Mac or Linux to provide the most relevant samples and scripts.
 If you have a Windows machine but want to use the Linux tools - no problem!
 Set up the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and you can follow the Linux instructions on this page.

 > Note: Windows support for Kubernetes is still in beta and under **active development**.
-If you run into problems, please be sure to check the [Troubleshooting](windows-details.md#troubleshooting) page and [active Windows issues](https://github.com/azure/acs-engine/issues?&q=is:issue+is:open+label:windows) in this repo, then help us by filing new issues for things that aren't already covered.
+If you run into problems, please be sure to check the [Troubleshooting](windows-details.md#troubleshooting) page and [active Windows issues](https://github.com/Azure/aks-engine/issues?&q=is:issue+is:open+label:windows) in this repo, then help us by filing new issues for things that aren't already covered.

 ### Install Needed Tools

 This guide needs a few important tools, which are available on Windows, Mac, and Linux:

-- ACS-Engine - used to generate the Azure Resource Manager (ARM) template to automatically deploy a Kubernetes cluster
+- AKS Engine - used to generate the Azure Resource Manager (ARM) template to automatically deploy a Kubernetes cluster
 - Azure CLI - used to log into Azure, create resource groups, and deploy a Kubernetes cluster from a template
 - Kubectl - "Kube control" tool used to manage Kubernetes clusters
 - SSH - A SSH public key is needed when you deploy a cluster.
 It's used to connect to the Linux VMs running the cluster if you need to do more  management or troubleshooting later.